Steven Universe Future: LGBTQ representation

 Like its precursor, the series has many examples of queer and non-binary representation.

-Sadie's romantic interest, Shep, is a non-binary person of color, voiced by nonbinary actor Indya Moore.
+Sadie's romantic interest, Shep, is a person of color who is referred to with gender neutral language including the singular they pronoun, and who is voiced by non-binary actor Indya Moore.
 Unlike Stevonnie, Shep is the show's first non-binary character who is fully human.
 Reviewers argue that this could mean Sadie is not heterosexual.
 Den of Geek states, "Straight people can obviously date non-binary people but...Sadie is more than likely queer and that’s incredible."